-Unfortunately, most of these customisations can be extremely costly.
-However, if you’re looking for simple and affordable car modifications that allow you to add some really nice style and finishing touches to your car, DIY car customisation is the way to go.
+Unfortunately, most of these customizations can be extremely costly.
+However, if you’re looking for simple and affordable car modifications that allow you to add some really nice style and finishing touches to your car, DIY car customization is the way to go, a reliable electric ratchet should take care of most jobs.
 And the good news is, you have a world of possibilities to choose from.

-Here are seven DIY car customisations to upgrade your ride:
+Here are seven DIY car customizations to upgrade your ride:

 Upgrade Your Car’s Interior Lighting

-An often overlooked but super-fast DIY auto upgrade is a car’s interior lighting.
-Personalised lighting adds style and some cool splashes of warm color.
-Most car interiors are illuminated with halogen or incandescent bulbs in simple lenses.
+An often overlooked but super-fast DIY auto-upgrade, if you have trucks like Jeep, is its interior lighting.
+Personalized lighting adds style and some cool splashes of warm colour.
+Most trucks’ interiors are illuminated with halogen or incandescent bulbs in simple lenses.
 Fortunately, there are simple alternatives that you can use with the existing lighting sockets.
-A simple swap, like replacing your factory car bulbs with LEDs, can make a huge difference.
+A simple swap, like replacing your Jeep factory bulbs with LEDs, can make a huge difference.

 Replace or Upgrade Your Lift Supports